 John Henton will never forget where it all started…on the road.
 John continues performing in clubs, writing new jokes, and traveling the country.
 But TV is always calling.
-Most recently, John did a guest role on TV One’s sitcom “Love That Girl.”
+John has appeared on “Comic’s Unleashed” as well as a guest role on TV One’s sitcom “Love That Girl.”
 He appeared on Comedy.TV and a guest role on a “Hannah Montana” episode.
-Back in July of 2005, John performed at the Montreal International Comedy Festival – Just For Laughs.
+In July of 2005, John performed at the Montreal International Comedy Festival – Just For Laughs.
 Initially scheduled for one performance at their “Uptown Comedy Show,” John had the audience in so much laughter, that he was asked to perform at the second show.
 John has also paired up with former “Living Single” co-star Kim Coles and together they have delighted audiences as well.

 Born and raised in Cleveland, John Henton never entertained the thought of a career in comedy.
 In 1982, while working during the day and studying computer science at night, Henton was urged by a co-worker to try his jokes at a local comedy club’s amateur night.
 By his second night, Henton won the amateur night contest and began stand-up part time.
 Henton made the move to Los Angeles in 1985 and by 1988 started his stand-up career full time.

 After taking his comedy on the road for a year and winning the 1991 Johnny Walker National Comedy Search, Henton was spotted by “The Tonight Show with Johnny Carson” comedy executive, the late Jim McCawley, who booked him for a performance on the show.
 As he finished his set, Henton looked to Carson for his approval and received much more.
 Henton was called over to take a seat on the coveted couch where Carson asked him if he had an agent.
 To Henton’s reply of “no,” Carson mugged, “Well, you will after tonight.”
 It was a performance that Henton says gave his career a “serious jump-start.”